 Start at the visitor centre where the staff will give information and help plan your day.

 It's central location makes Keswick the perfect place to stay when planning to explore the Lake District.
 The town is surrounded famous Lakeland hills such has Grizedale Pike, Skiddaw and Catbells.

 Skiddaw dominates Bassenthwaite Lake and at 931 metres it is one of the largest peaks in the Lake District.

-This mountain is one of the oldest formations in the Lake District (and indeed in Europe) and provides a variety of gentle ascents for even the most inexperienced walker.
+This mountain is one of the oldest formations in the Lake District (and indeed in Europe).
+This fell is also an extinct Volcano.